A Definitive List Of Who’s Alive And Dead Just Before ‘Avengers: Endgame’

 Alive

 This is the easy one.
-Steve Rogers/Captain America (Chris Evans), Tony Stark/Iron Man (Robert Downey Jr.), Thor (Chris Hemsworth), Carol Danvers/Captain Marvel (Brie Larson), Bruce Banner/Hulk (Mark Ruffalo), Clint Barton/Hawkeye (Jeremy Renner), Natasha Romanoff/Black Widow (Scarlett Johansson), Scott Lang/Ant-Man (Paul Rudd), Colonel Rhodes/War Machine (Don Cheadle), Rocket Raccoon (Bradley Cooper), Okoye (Danai Gurira) and Nebula (Karen Gillan) are all alive and well (in a manner of speaking) before the start of Endgame.
+Steve Rogers/Captain America (Chris Evans), Tony Stark/Iron Man (Robert Downey Jr.), Thor (Chris Hemsworth), Carol Danvers/Captain Marvel (Brie Larson), Bruce Banner/Hulk (Mark Ruffalo), Clint Barton/Hawkeye (Jeremy Renner), Natasha Romanoff/Black Widow (Scarlett Johansson), Scott Lang/Ant-Man (Paul Rudd), Colonel Rhodes/War Machine (Don Cheadle), Rocket Raccoon (Bradley Cooper), Okoye (Danai Gurira), and Nebula (Karen Gillan) are all alive and well (in a manner of speaking) before the start of Endgame.

 Others who are more recently confirmed to be alive from newer trailers and posters are Happy Hogan (Jon Favreau), Pepper Potts (Gwyneth Paltrow), Valkyrie (Tessa Thompson), M’Baku (Winston Duke), and Wong (Benedict Wong).